 I'm pleased to announce that Chicago Gamespace, the leading Midwest video game museum and art gallery, will host a solo exhibition of my sketch journal and art prints this summer.
-The exhibition will run from June 4 to August 22, 2021, and is free to the public.
+The exhibition will run from June 4 to August 22, 2021.
 Artwork will be available for sale in their gallery.
 Details are at chicagogamespace.com.

-The show will include at least two new, yet-to-be-chosen prints from my sketch journal.
+The show will include a new, yet-to-be-chosen print from my sketch journal.
 If there's a drawing in Year 1 or Year 2 that speaks to you especially and that you'd like to see as a print, please let me know.
 Just post a photo of the page on Twitter or Instagram, and tag @jmechner #sketchbook.
-I'll select and announce the new prints on April 5, 2021.

 In the meantime, a big thank you to everyone who's purchased art prints online.
 Editions that have sold out won't be reprinted -- that's part of the deal to guarantee that signed/numbered prints won't lose their value.

 If you're in the Chicago area between now and June, I encourage you to check out Gamespace's current exhibition: "Nom Nom: 40 Years of Pac-Man Design and History."

 Thanks to all of you who've supported my sketching habit -- on social media, in person, or by purchasing art prints or a copy of Year 2 in France (sold out as of last week).
 The warm reception you gave that first release has encouraged me to release the prequel: Year 1 in France -- a year of my sketchbook journal starting in July 2016, when I arrived here from L.A.

 And yes, it'll be a trilogy.
 I can say that now that Year 3 has safely wrapped.